Understanding how to compare your options for specialized care

 To make an informed choice, compare at least three rehabilitation programs to determine the best fit for your needs or your loved one’s recovery.
 Here are some key factors and questions to help guide your choice.

-Look for a specialized comprehensive program that is experience caring for your type of injury for your age group.
+Look for a specialized comprehensive program that is experienced caring for your type of injury for your age group.

 Questions to ask

-• How many patients are admitted to the Spinal Cord Injury Rehabilitation Program each year?
+• How many patients are treated in the Spinal Cord Injury Rehabilitation Program each year?

 • How many years of experience with spinal cord injury patients does the hospital have?